Constraintworthy6058/ai-github-repository-assistant/README.md

 RepoLens AI is an open-source Next.js application that connects to GitHub, lets developers explore accessible repositories, and provides evidence-grounded assistance for source code, architecture, pull requests, issues, and commits.
 Ollama is the default AI provider, so no paid AI service is required and selected repository context can stay on your machine.

-> Status: local-first v0.1.0.
-GitHub OAuth is implemented.
+> Status: v1.0.0 public release.
+GitHub OAuth, repository exploration, grounded AI assistance, Ollama integration, automated tests, and GitHub Actions CI are implemented.
 GitHub App installations and webhooks are documented future work.

 ## Features